 Bob Huebscher will be interviewing Jeremy Siegel for the 17th consecutive year.
 We will review the accuracy of Siegel’s forecasts from last year, and get his predictions for the stock market, interest rates and the economy for the coming year.

-In 2023, large-cap and growth stocks dominated U.S. equity performance.
-Much of those gains were attributable to the “magnificent seven” high-tech wonders.
-But will that persist into 2024?
-Our panelists will look at the valuations across sub-sectors of the U.S. equity universe, including dividend and defensive stocks, to forecast where the best opportunities and biggest risks will be in the coming year.
+U.S. stocks dominated foreign equities from 2009-2021.
+That trend reversed in 2022, with large-cap and growth stocks dominating U.S. equity performance.
+Looking internationally, Japanese and European equities have posted gains in 2023, unlike emerging markets and Chinese stocks, which have suffered losses.
+Our panelists will look at the valuations across equity universe, including dividend and defensive stocks, to forecast where the best opportunities and biggest risks will be in the coming year.

 Are muni bonds attractive relative to core taxable funds today?
 Should investors focus on short term, high yield or more traditional investment grade core strategies?
 Do you want to turn to active management for muni exposure?
 You have lots of questions about munis and we will be providing answers thanks to industry experts.